 Building on the innovative recommendations established by the California Department of Insurance’s 2021 California Climate Insurance Working Group, Ocean Science Trust (OST) signed a memorandum of agreement with CDI to provide our science services and support on issues pertaining to resilient coasts and oceans.
-With this new partnership, and alongside academic experts at UC Santa Cruz, OST will bring the power and financial weight of the insurance industry to bear on building climate resilience for California.
-This will be achieved through three broad activities:
+With this new partnership, and alongside partners, such as Resilient Cities Catalyst and academic experts at UC Santa Cruz’s new Center for Coastal Climate Resilience, OST is bringing the power and financial weight of the insurance industry to bear on building climate resilience for California.
+Among other activities, our work has involved:

 - Convening a workshop in Imperial beach, CA, with policymakers and insurance experts, which helped to break barriers between local government and insurance expertise to brainstorm opportunities for demonstration projects that leverage insurance and nature in the area.